JacobSalvi/software-analytics-bug-triaging/README.md

 Also the pre-processed data is already stored in the repository in `/data/cleaned_parsed.issues.tar.gz`.

 ## Model
-Every script subsequent scipt can be run with the following arguments:
+Every subsequent script takes the following arguments:
 - `--only_recent_issues` : If True, only the recent issues will be used, default is `False`
 - `--use_gpu` : If True, the model will use the GPU. default is `True`
 - `--batch_size` : The batch size for the model, default is `16`